Cherishing Memories: Memory Books for Alzheimer's Patients

 Memory book

-My parent's memory books were a place with photos, letters, and mementos representing different life milestones and interests.
+My parents' memory books were a place with photos, letters, and mementos representing different life milestones and interests.
 I made it slowly over time with them.
 Each of them had their own memory book.
 They played an active part in deciding what was represented in their books.

 Tips on making a memory book

 There are many resources and templates to help guide you, or you can purchase a memory book and fill it in as you see fit.
-Honestly, I kept it cost-friendly and tailored it to each of my parents.
+I kept it cost-friendly and tailored it to each of my parents.

 - Contain the memories: Use a binder with thick paged paper or a photo album that your loved one can hold.